 For most people life is sacral, be they religious or not.
 The will to survive is characteristic for every living being and so is people’s general admiration for life as such.
 Seeing life as a miracle lies at the root of every religious belief.
 All great religions preach respect for life and are generally negative to killing, including suicide.
 But basically, respect for life is not dependent on religion.

-In spite of our general respect for life, there are justifications for killing, showing that respect for life is never absolute.
+In spite of our general respect for life, there are justifications for killing.
+Respect for life is never absolute.
 In war, killing is permitted under the argument of self-defense.
 Christian theologists find arguments to combine forbidding euthanasia with supporting the death penalty.
 In Hindu tradition, women may throw themselves on their husband’s pyre; terminal patients are permitted to fast themselves to death.
 Though seppuku largely disappeared, in some Japanese communities suicide is still considered honorable in case of failure.
-In Confucianism suicide is permissible if it is necessary to achieve ren, the ideal of goodness.
+In Confucianism, suicide is permissible if it is necessary to achieve ren, the ideal of goodness.

 Until now I only discussed human life.
 An overlooked question is why we should distinguish between respect for life in general and for human life in particular.
-Though saying to respect life in general, we kill germs, swat flies, exterminate weeds and eat animals and plants because it appears inevitable to do so.
+Though saying to respect life in general, we kill germs, swat flies, exterminate weeds and eat animals and plants because it seems inevitable.
 The need to kill does not imply disrespect for life.
 It may be combined with deep thankfulness for the animals and plants that serve to feed us.
 If we see life as one whole, it becomes more acceptable to see killing – also of people – as sometimes inevitable.

 Most religions explicitly emphasize the exceptional position of man in the whole of creation.
 Anthropologic philosophers like for example Max Scheler have tried to find secular arguments for the metaphysically privileged position of man.
 But these views are no more than theories.
 We may believe that we are special, but we just don’t know.
 What would happen if we found out that flies pray?
 Would we stop swatting them?